CesiumGS/3d-tiles/Styling/README.md

 Colors support the following binary operators by performing component-wise operations: `===`, `!==`, `+`, `-`, `*`, `/`, and `%`.
 For example `color() === color()` is true since the red, green, blue, and alpha components are equal.
 This is not the same behavior as a JavaScript `Object`, where, for example, reference equality would be used.
 Operators are essentially overloaded for `Color`.

-Color objects have a `toString` function for explicit (and implicit) conversion to strings in the format `'(red, green, blue, alpha)'`.
+Colors have a `toString` function for explicit (and implicit) conversion to strings in the format `'(red, green, blue, alpha)'`.
 * `toString() : String`

-Color objects do not expose any other functions or a `prototype` object.
+Colors do not expose any other functions or a `prototype` object.

 #### RegExp

-Regular expressions are created with the following functions:
+Regular expressions are created with the following functions, which behave like the JavaScript [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) constructor:
 * `regExp() : RegExp`
 * `regExp(pattern : String, [flags : String]) : RegExp`

 Calling `regExp()` with no arguments is the same as calling `regExp('/(?:)/')`.

-The `regExp` function behaves like the JavaScript [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) constructor and takes the same arguments.
+If specified, flags can have any combination of the following values:

+* `g` - global match
+* `i` - ignore case
+* `m` - multiline
+* `u` - unicode
+* `y`- sticky

 Regular expressions support the functions:
 * `test(string: String) : Boolean` - Tests the specified string for a match.